jamalabdi2/Car-number-plate-detection-and-recognition-using-Yolov3-and-Pytesseract/README.md

 Users can upload an image, and YOLOv3, based on the uploaded image, performs license plate detection and subsequently crops the license plate from the image.
 We utilize OpenCV to execute various post-processing steps aimed at enhancing the visibility and accuracy of the detected license plate.

-The figure below show the web interface:
+The figure below shows the web interface:

 <img width="353" alt="image" src="https://github.com/jamalabdi2/Car-number-plate-detection-and-recognition-using-Yolov3-and-Pytesseract/assets/113813239/7472bbf6-5e28-4640-88e4-bcdec35fe123">

 <img width="320" alt="image" src="https://github.com/jamalabdi2/Car-number-plate-detection-and-recognition-using-Yolov3-and-Pytesseract/assets/113813239/421ddea9-1438-4b66-b1d2-49b14fff8c50">

+This project is designed primarily for Korean car number plates, but its robust design allows it to effectively work with number plates from various regions and countries.